themadgoblin/DI3ModelConverter/README.md

 **Disclaimer**
 These scripts probably work ok for transforming ibuf+vbuf files to OBJ, but will **NOT** work directly for converting OBJ files to game files.
-WORK MUST BE DONE TO MAKE THESE WORK
+MODIFICATIONS MUST BE DONE TO MAKE THESE WORK

 ## Description